Rayvid/men-microservice-skeleton/src/cron/README.md

-Placeholder for periodic tasks, recommended way to implement periodic tasks we agreed between ourselves - https://github.com/kelektiv/node-cron
+Placeholder for periodic tasks, potentially you want to use https://github.com/kelektiv/node-cron for implementing cron like scheduling

-It's very recommended, if not mandatory, to use queues in addition to periodic tasks - periodic just kickoffs, queue does actual processing.
+Remark: It's very recommended, if not mandatory, to use queues in addition to periodic tasks - periodic just for kickoff, queue for actual processing.